antonrh/anydi/docs/extensions/django.md

     hello_service_mock.get_message.assert_called_once()
 ```

-Both approaches provide flexible ways to mock dependencies in your tests, allowing you to test your Django views and business logic in isolation.
+Both ways let you mock dependencies flexibly in your tests, so you can test your Django views and business logic separately.

 ## Django Ninja